wodanaz/Single_Cell_Genomics/README.md

-Map into the Lv genome
+Map into the Lv genome.

+But first, we need to create a list of libraries to loop through

 ```bash
 nano sample.list